neilblom/wordlist-writer/docs/Master_List_Workflow.md

 * startup triggers highlight once
 * project list and order check run after highlight
 * recommended delay is 75ms
+Cognate system rules:
+* cognate updates must call requestHighlightUpdate
+* merged dictionary must be used for cognate flags
+* alphabetical dictionary must reflect merged dictionary

-11. Best Practices for Teachers
+13. Best Practices for Teachers
 * keep the Master List small and focused
 * add lemmas only when pedagogically necessary
 * use cognates to scaffold new vocabulary